This article describes the “three pillars of learning”.

 - Critical thinking: very low

-Says Richard Thaler, the man who more than anyone showed the limitations of the “homo economicus” theories:
+Says psychologist Richard Thaler, on the limitations of the “homo economicus” theories:

 As economists became more mathematically sophisticated and their models incorporated their new methods of sophistication, the people they described evolved as well.